How to claim TUI Compensation?

-SkyRefund takes away the hassle from claiming your TUI delayed flight compensation.
+SkyRefund takes away the hassle from claiming your TUI flight delay compensation.

 Our aviation law legal background and long experience serving passengers allow us to take the most effective measures available.

 And if we are unable to claim your compensation, you would not owe us anything.
 We receive a fee (35% of the claimed amount) only if we successfully claim your TUI delay compensation on your behalf.

 TUI Airways is the third biggest airline in the UK (behind easyJet and British Airways).
-TUI airlines is also the largest charter carrier in the world, carrying 11.8 million passengers in 2019.
+TUI airlines is also the largest charter airline in the world, carrying 11.8 million passengers in 2019.
 It is owned by TUI Group which specialises in cruise and package holidays.

 TUI Travel is the product of a merger between TUI AG and First Choice Holidays plc which led to the creation of Thomson Airways.
-In 2017, Thomson was rebranded as TUI Airways (which made more sense, given their logo).
-It aligns them with sister carriers across continental Europe, bearing the same name.
+In 2017, Thomson was rebranded as TUI Airways.

-TUI’s fleet is comprised of 56 Boeing aircraft, which serve various locations across four continents.
+TUI’s fleet consists of 56 Boeing aircraft, which serve various locations across four continents.